Satisfactory Academic Progress Policy

 Scholarship and Grant Recipients

-Financial Aid Appeal for SAP
+Financial Aid Termination and Appeal Instructions

 Students who are terminated from financial aid eligibility for not meeting satisfactory academic progress (SAP) and who have extenuating circumstances may appeal to reestablish their eligibility.
 Students who wish to make an appeal must be current on all financial obligations.
 Students may not use financial aid to make retroactive tuition and fee(s) payments.